Onthatile-CTU/Group3-project/README.md

 ## How to Run
 1. Clone the repository
 2. Open the .sln file in Visual Studio
-3. Press F5 to run
+3. Press F5 or green play button to run

 ## Features
 - Select food items (Pizza, Drink, Burger, Chips)
 - Choose payment method (Cash or Card)
-- Card payments include a 15.5% surcharge
+- Card payments include a 15.5% additional charge
 - Calculate total amount
 - Clear and reset the form
 - Exit the application